mmahsereci/webpage/pages/about.md

 teach or remind myself of basic or novel concepts in machine learning and statistics (and sometimes I create them just for fun).
-In case someone finds them interesting or helpful, I thought I'd put them online and polish them one-by-one whenever I find the time by adding them to the tech blog :) Also, I wanted to teach myself some html and Jekyll..
+In case someone finds them interesting or helpful, I thought I'd put them online and polish them one-by-one whenever I find the time by adding them to the blog :) Also, I wanted to teach myself some html and Jekyll..

 ---